 2. Defenses

-You Had No Criminal Intent
+1) You Had No Criminal Intent

-Assault is an intent crime in Nevada.5 This means you can be convicted only if you intended to act in a way that caused someone else to feel reasonable apprehension of being battered.
+Assault is an “intent crime” in Nevada.5 This means you can be convicted only if you intended to act in a way that caused someone else to feel reasonable apprehension of being battered.

 Example: Jack is openly carrying a dirk on his belt.
 While walking down the street, he trips and falls, causing his knife to detach and fly towards another pedestrian.
 The pedestrian feared that the knife would strike him.
-But since Jack had no intention to put the pedestrian in apprehension of immediate bodily harm, Jack is not criminally liable for assault with a fatal weapon.
+Though since Jack had no intention to put the pedestrian in apprehension of immediate bodily harm, Jack is not criminally liable for assault with a fatal weapon.

 Accidents do not count as assaults.
 As long as the state’s evidence fails to demonstrate that you had intent, then the case should be dismissed.

-The Accuser Lacked Reasonable Apprehension of Being Hurt
+2) The Accuser Lacked Reasonable Apprehension of Being Hurt

 Example: Kyle is openly carrying a pistol on his belt when he walks into a Mesquite 7-Eleven to buy a snack.
 Another patron sees the pistol and shrieks, fearful that Kyle is about to shoot her.
 The police come and book Kyle at the Mesquite Jail.
 However, prosecutors decline to press charges because they believe the patron’s fear of being hurt was unreasonable.

-You Acted in Self-Defense
+3) You Acted in Self-Defense

 Nevada self-defense laws permit you to defend yourself against immediate bodily harm as long as you do not fight back with any more force than necessary.7